GRIEF TAKES A HIKE

 In conjunction with Presence Health, Fox Valley Hands of Hope provides transportation for GTAH families from FVHH offices in Geneva, IL to our weekend retreat in southern Wisconsin and back.
 Meals and lodging are included.
 Spanish-language interpretation is available upon request.

-Our 2018 Grief Takes a Hike event will take place August 3-5.
 If your family, or a family you know, could benefit from our annual Grief Takes a Hike program, we invite you to call at 630-232-2233

 This free, five-week program allows family members who have experienced the loss of a grandparent, mother, father, child or other significant person to share their thoughts, feelings and stories.
 Families with children ages 5-18 enjoy a provided meal together followed by group activities led by trained facilitators.
 Youth participants are welcomed into small groups by developmental age, while adults meet separately to learn about children’s grief and receive support.